Maintaining Your Teeth after a Whitening Treatment

 Filling

 A dental filling is closing off the holes, cracks, chips, or any other damage in a tooth using filling materials.
 During this treatment, the dentist shall remove the damaged portion of the tooth, clean the affected area, and seal it using a filling.
+Learn more about family dentistry services in Pickering.

 The procedure is simple, and costs may vary according to the type of filling materials used.
 You may get gold fillings, porcelain, silver amalgam, or composite resin fillings.
 Some dental practices even offer tooth-coloured non-metal fillings that are just as durable as other traditional metal-based restorations!